 The grantee community sites of the national “Partnerships to Demonstrate the Effectiveness of Supportive Housing for Families in the Child Welfare System” (ACYF Demonstration) tested an intensive supportive housing approach to serving families that come to the attention of the child welfare system because of problems with chronic or recurring homelessness and other serious, persistent issues such as mental illness, alcoholism or drug abuse.
 The Urban Institute is part of a collaborative effort to evaluate the Partnerships to Demonstrate the Effectiveness of Supportive Housing for Families in the Child Welfare System.
 Click here to review their evaluations.

-Learn more about the five local Demonstration sites that are being supported by the Child Welfare and Supportive Housing Resource Center:
+Learn more about the five local Demonstration sites that were supported by the Child Welfare and Supportive Housing Resource Center:

 - Housing, Empowerment, Achievement, Recovery, Triumph – Broward County, Florida